tychonievich/cso1-s2022/markdown/lab09-args-input.md

 # Helpful functions.
-Let's begin by looking at some function that you'll find helpful in this lab.
+Let's begin by looking at some functions that you'll find helpful in this lab.

 ## printf
 The `printf` function allows you to print to the console.
 Below is the function prototype for `printf`.